hlorus/CAD_Sketcher/docs/integration.md

-Geometry in BGS isn't native blender geometry, that means blender doesn't know anything about it and native tools cannot work with BGS geometry.
+The geometry that is used in the addon isn't native blender geometry, that means blender doesn't know anything about it and native tools cannot work with it.
-So in order to further process drawn shapes they have to be converted to a native type.
+So in order to further process drawn shapes they have to be converted to a native type first.

 > **INFO:** There are some [limitations](integration.md#limitations) to keep in mind when converting.